Bidiche49/minishell/README.md

 - Developed skills in parsing command-line input and managing processes.
 - Learned to handle input/output redirection and environment variables.

+## Important Note

+**This project is designed to work only on Linux.** Ensure you are on a Linux operating system.

 ## How to Use

 1. Clone the repository: